tornikeo/tornikeo.github.io/_projects/investigation_ve.md

 {% include video.html path="https://github.com/tornikeo/cdn/raw/master/assets/investigative_ve/trump_tower_masked.mp4" caption="Results of the auto-background removal feature, with SAM2." width="80%" %}

 Using this video editing tool is easy.
-Selecting a face and tracking it is done with just a few mouse clicks.
-A button allows for the selection of all things of interest.
+Selecting a face and tracking it can be done with just a few mouse clicks.
+A button allows for the selection of all items of interest.
 For the above video, we only needed 12 clicks (marked on the timeline as blue, orange, and cyan dots) to select the three guards.
-The interface allows easy visualization and correction of the marks.
+The interface allows for easy visualization and correction of the marks.

 {% include figure.html path="https://github.com/tornikeo/cdn/raw/master/assets/investigative_ve/trump_tower_gui.png" class="img-fluid rounded z-depth-1" zoomable=false caption="Example of the graphical application that allows tracking objects inside a video—in this case, we needed only 12 clicks for the three guards." %}